 Art in State Buildings

-For more than 35 years, the program has provided artists, students, educators and the citizens of Iowa with opportunities to participate in and experience public art.
+For more than 35 years, the Art in State Buildings program provided artists, students, educators and the citizens of Iowa with opportunities to participate in and experience public art.

+Iowa was among the first states in the nation to adopt a percent for art law.
 Today, 25 states and the District of Columbia have a similar law, and more than 300 public art programs exist at the local level across the U.S.

 Funding for Art in State Buildings was generated from ½ of 1% (0.5%) of the state’s portion of total eligible construction costs for new and renovated state buildings.